Guides

 But most communities still fail.
 Not because the tools are bad or the audience doesn't exist.
 They fail because founders skip the planning and jump straight to picking a platform.

-Start with purpose instead.
+Start with listening instead.

-Step 1: Define Your Community's Purpose
+Step 2: Define Your Community's Purpose

 "A community for yoga teachers" is a topic, not a purpose.
 Topics attract lurkers.
 Purpose attracts contributors.